Climalysis/climalysis/README.md

 ## Contact

 If you have any questions, feel free to reach out to us.
+For major decisions, please consult with our project lead, Jake Casselman (jake.w.casselman@gmail.com).

 ## Acknowledgments